Key Takeaways

 Is possum poop dangerous to touch?

 While possum droppings pose a lower health risk than raccoon feces, they should still be handled with caution.
-Possum poop can contain bacteria like Salmonella and Leptospirosis, as well as parasites.
+Possum poop can contain bacteria like Salmonella and Leptospirosis, and it can also contain parasites.

 Always wear gloves when cleaning up any wildlife droppings, use a mask to avoid inhaling particles, and wash your hands thoroughly afterward.